Physical Oceanographic Studies in Support of Environmental Impact Assessments for Proposed Mining

 When I asked about it, Nautilus’ response was puzzling — the surface data was not presented because the barge transfer was so well-engineered that there was zero risk of spillage.

 The primary risk to the local people is from shoreward transport by the surface waters.
-At typical ocean speeds, the surface currents, if they were shoreward, would carry contaminants to the coast in day or two.
+At typical ocean speeds, the surface currents, if they were shoreward, would carry contaminants to the coast in a day or two.
 The EIS contained no information, either from data or from global models, to enable anyone to assess the risk to reassure the local people.
-There was, in fact, one indication in the EIS of surface currents — a single large-scale map which implied currents would carry contaminants to the open Pacific.
-However published research for the area shows surface currents in the opposite direction for much of the year.
+There was, in fact, one indication in the EIS of surface currents — a single large-scale map that implied currents would carry contaminants to the open Pacific.
+However, published research for the area shows surface currents in the opposite direction for much of the year.
 So instead of presenting their data, they chose to present a false map.

 The risk of contamination becoming a threat is not non-zero.
 The two main factors for the Nautilus operation are probably surface currents and waves.
 Neither are addressed in the EIS.
 It would have been a simple matter to calculate and present a surface wave climatology for the local area, and to discuss associated risks for the barge transfer, but this was neglected.
-While the Solomon Sea is known to be calm relative to many other seas, no part of the ocean is always flat calm.
+While the Solomon Sea is known to be calm relative to many other seas, no part of the ocean is always flat and calm.

 The second part of my report dealt with the modelling.
-Here again, there were sad echoes of the Ramu Nickel fiasco, but in this case the problem was not so much with model resolution as lack of presentation of calibration and sensitivity studies.
+Here again, there were sad echoes of the Ramu Nickel fiasco, but in this case, the problem was not so much with model resolution as the lack of presentation of calibration and sensitivity studies.
 Without these, the quality of the modelling (which may have been quite good) cannot be judged.

 I was told that the modelling had been assessed by a third party, i.e., that an independent consultant had been engaged by the PNG government for that purpose, and that their report had verified the original modelling.
 On my behalf, a local PNG citizen requested a copy of the report.
-He was told he could not have it, because it was a confidential government document.
-This seemed strange, since PNG taxpayers should have the right to see important supporting documents, so I inquired myself.
+He was told he could not have it because it was a confidential government document.
+This seemed strange since PNG taxpayers should have the right to see important supporting documents, so I inquired myself.
 I was told that an assessment may have been done, but that no written report had been produced — however, the modelling had been given an informal nod by the independent consultant.
-In other words, I was given the run around.
+In other words, I was given the runaround.

 In conclusion, it would appear that the PNG government granted a 20-year operating permit to Nautilus on the basis of an EIS which provided:

-● no presentation of the surface wave climate;
+- No presentation of the surface wave climate;

-● very inadequate analysis of the oceanographic data, including serious misinterpretations;
+- Very inadequate analysis of the oceanographic data, including serious misinterpretations;

-● model results unsupported by accompanying validation or sensitivity studies;
+- Model results unsupported by accompanying validation or sensitivity studies;

 Part of the purpose of an EIA is to reassure the local people that the approvals process is open and based on the best available science.
-My reported concluded that this was not the case for the portion of the EIS I reviewed.
+My report concluded that this was not the case for the portion of the EIS I reviewed.
 Nautilus responded to this by saying that they had employed world-class scientists for the EIA.
-World class biologists, yes (see Footnote) — but as far as I know, not a single professional oceanographer.
+World-class biologists, yes (see Footnote) — but as far as I know, not a single professional oceanographer.
 If Nautilus was willing to obtain the services of professional marine biologists, why did they not employ professional oceanographers to plan and manage the oceanographic fieldwork, do the analysis and modelling, and contribute their results to the risk analysis?

 CSIRO certainly has the resources to provide the sort of oceanographic expertise required.
 A recent case in New Zealand, involving CSIRO’s sister organisation NIWA (National Institute for Water and Atmospheric Research) illustrates the point.
 This was the proposed Taranaki Sands offshore mining.
 At one stage I was approached by a group for comment on the oceanography EIS.
 When told that the analysis and modelling had been done by NIWA scientists, including some names I know and respect, I knew without reading it that there was no need for my comments.